 Our barristers have significant experience and expertise in the specialist field of telecommunications-related property disputes, advising and representing both operators and landowners.

 This field has become increasingly important and contentious in recent years as the effect of the new Electronic Communications Code is worked out.
 It is likely to remain important for many years to come as mobile telecommunications operators upgrade their infrastructure to make it ready for 5G and beyond.

 Under the old Electronic Communications Code, our barristers acted in many claims for the removal or lifting-and-shifting of apparatus.

 Since the coming into force of the new Code, our barristers have appeared in some of the most significant cases in the Upper Tribunal (Cornerstone v London & Quadrant) and the Court of Appeal (Cornertone v Ashloch, On Tower UK Ltd v JH and FW Green Ltd) as well as being instructed on an application to intervene in the forthcoming appeal to the Supreme Court in Cornerston v Compton Beauchamp.

 We also have experience of general litigation where the Electronic Communications Code forms the backdrop to the claim, e.g. PG Lewins Ltd v EE and H3G UK (no statutory immunity defence in claim to enforce a lift-and-shift agreement).

 We have significant expertise in the issues which may arise in relation to the exploitation of natural resources, and the wider commercial utilisation of land.

-By way of example, in recent years members of Chambers have acted in matters including:
+By way of example, in recent years Maitland barristers have acted in matters including: